Mayfly: Subimago

 The final moult of the nymph is not to the full adult form, but to a winged stage called a subimago that physically resembles the adult, but which is usually sexually immature and duller in colour.
 The subimago, or dun, often has partially cloudy wings fringed with minute hairs known as microtrichia; its eyes, legs and genitalia are not fully developed.
-Females of some mayflies (subfamily Palingeniinae) do not moult from a subimago state into an adult stage and are sexually mature while appearing like a subimago with microtrichia on the wing membrance.
+Females of some mayflies (subfamily Palingeniinae) do not moult from a subimago state into an adult stage and are sexually mature while appearing like a subimago with microtrichia on the wing membrane.
 Oligoneuriine mayflies form another exception in retaining microtrichia on their wings but not on their bodies.
 Subimagos are generally poor fliers, have shorter appendages, and typically lack the colour patterns used to attract mates.
 In males of Ephoron leukon, the subimagos have forelegs that are short and compressed, with accordion like folds, and expands to more than double its length after moulting.
 After a period, usually lasting one or two days but in some species only a few minutes, the subimago moults to the full adult form, making mayflies the only insects where a winged form undergoes a further moult.

 Imago

 Adult mayflies, or imagos, are relatively primitive in structure, exhibiting traits that were probably present in the first flying insects.
 These include long tails and wings that do not fold flat over the abdomen.
 Mayflies are delicate-looking insects with one or two pairs of membranous, triangular wings, which are extensively covered with veins.
 At rest, the wings are held upright, like those of a butterfly.
 The hind wings are much smaller than the forewings and may be vestigial or absent.
 The second segment of the thorax, which bears the forewings, is enlarged to hold the main flight muscles.
 Adults have short, flexible antennae, large compound eyes, three ocelli and non-functional mouthparts.
 In most species, the males' eyes are large and the front legs unusually long, for use in locating and grasping females during the mid-air mating.
 In the males of some families, there are two large cylindrical "turban" eyes (also known as turbanate or turbinate eyes) that face upwards in addition to the lateral eyes.
 They are capable of detecting ultraviolet light and are thought to be used during courtship to detect females flying above them.
 In some species all the legs are functionless, apart from the front pair in males.
 The abdomen is long and roughly cylindrical, with ten segments and two or three long cerci (tail-like appendages) at the tip.
-Like Entognatha, Archaeognatha and Zygentoma, the spiracles on the abdomen don't have closing muscles.
+Like Entognatha, Archaeognatha and Zygentoma, the spiracles on the abdomen do not have closing muscles.
 Uniquely among insects, mayflies possess paired genitalia, with the male having two aedeagi (penis-like organs) and the female two gonopores (sexual openings).